Eucera longicornis: Ecology

 The adult female prepares a burrow, usually in clay soil, kneading the walls to make them smooth.
 The nest is provisioned with a mixture of pollen and honey made into a paste and an egg is laid on this.
 The larva feeds on the paste when it hatches.
 The winter is usually spent as a pre-pupa in the burrow, pupating the following spring and emerging from the burrow as an adult soon thereafter.
 On leaving the burrow, the male passes its long antennae through a notch on the tarsus (first leg segment), by which means any adhering membranes are scraped off.
 However some individuals may pass the winter in the adult state.
 The bees are on the wing between May and July.
 In the Mediterranean region, the male is a pollinator of the bee orchid Ophrys apifera.

+Research on long-horned bees shows that species feeding on flowers with hidden pollen have evolved and diversified more quickly than those using easily accessible pollen.